slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 * **Hash checks**: such as MD5, SHA256, etc. MD5 works for most cases, but there is still a tiny risk of hash collision, so we generally choose SHA256, which is safe enough.
 * **GPG signature verification**: this method is also very popular.
 It is highly recommended to master GPG tools, commands, and methods.
 Although this method is a bit difficult for newcomers, you will find it very useful once you get familiar with it.

 However, there are not many  projects in the crypto world that provides verification.
-So,it is lucky to find one.
+So, it is lucky to find one.
 For example, here is a bitcoin wallet called Sparrow Wallet.
 Its download page says "Verifying the Release", which is really impressive, and there are clear guidelines for both of the methods mentioned above, so you can use for reference:

 >https://sparrowwallet.com/download/